Welcome to our Trainer Academy NASM CPT Practice Test.

 The program design is the meat and potatoes of being a successful PT.

-Whether you’re an in-person coach, or virtual online coach, your ability to create a structured plan of action that is both evidence-based and results-driven is your primary objective.
+Whether you’re an in-person coach, or a virtual online coach, your ability to create a structured plan of action that is both evidence-based and results-driven is your primary objective.

 In recognition of this, NASM has made program design the second most focused domain of the lot.
 In fact, it barely falls behind the number one spot.